On CNF Conversion for SAT and SMT Enumeration: Background

 \paragraph*{Satisfiability Modulo Theories.} As it is standard in most \smt{} literature, we restrict to quantifier-free first-order formulas.
 A first-order term is either a variable, a constant symbol, or a combination of terms using function symbols.
 A first-order atom is a predicate symbol applied to a tuple of terms (Boolean atoms can be viewed as zero-arity predicates).
 A first-order formula is either a first-order atom, or a connection of two formulas by one of the Boolean connectives.
 A first-order theory \T{} is a (possibly infinite) set of first-order formulas, that provides an intended interpretation of constant, function, and predicate symbols.
 Examples of theories of practical interest are those of equality and uninterpreted functions (\euf{}), of linear arithmetic over integer (\laint{}) or real numbers (\larat{}), and combinations thereof.
 We refer to formulas and atoms over symbols defined by \T{} as \T-formulas and \T-atoms, respectively.

 \emph{Satisfiability Modulo the Theory $\T$, also $\smtt$,} is the problem of deciding the satisfiability of a first-order formula with respect to some background theory \T{}.
 A formula $\vi$ is \emph{\T{}-satisfiable} if $\vi\wedge\T{}$ is satisfiable in the first-order sense.
 Otherwise, it is \emph{\T{}-unsatisfiable}.
-We refer to standard literature (e.g.,~\citeR{barrettSatisfiabilityModuloTheories2021}) for details.
+We refer to standard literature (e.g.,~\cite{barrettSatisfiabilityModuloTheories2021}) for details.

 Hereafter, unless otherwise indicated, by \emph{formulas} we mean both Boolean and \T-formulas, and by \emph{atoms} we mean both Boolean and \T-atoms, for a generic theory \T{}.
-We assume that formulas are internally represented as single-rooted directed acyclic graphs (DAGs), i.e.\ arborescences, where internal nodes are labeled with Boolean connectives, and leaves are labeled with literals or atoms.
-In this way, multiple occurrences of the same sub-formula in one formula are represented by only one shared sub-DAG.\@ The \emph{size} of a formula is the number of nodes and arcs of its DAG representation.
+We assume that formulas are internally represented as single-rooted directed acyclic graphs (DAGs) where internal nodes are labeled with Boolean connectives, and leaves are labeled with literals or atoms.
+(Some authors call them "circuits", e.g.~\cite{friedAllSATCombinationalCircuits2023,friedEntailingGeneralizationBoosts2024}.)
+In this way, multiple occurrences of the same sub-formula in one formula are represented by only one shared sub-DAG.
+The \emph{size} of a formula is the number of nodes and arcs of its DAG representation.